Note: as of 2017 I no longer use webmin or virtualmin

-This page will be updated over time with information about Webmin and Virtualmin, and perhaps Usermin, and Cloudmin.
+This page will not be updated over time with information about Webmin and Virtualmin, and perhaps Usermin, and Cloudmin.
 Basically Webmin and Virtualmin are similar in functionality to the more widely known WHM and Cpanel.
 My experience is that Webmin and Virtualmin are superior in a variety of ways, but obviously use case will likely dictate what that means for any given individual.

 Advantages of Webmin and Virtualmin